minio/docs/source/includes/container/common-minio-kes.rst

     podman run --rm                                    \
       -v ~/minio-kes-vault/certs:/certs                \
       quay.io/minio/kes:|kes-stable| identity new      \
         --key  /certs/kes-server.key                   \
         --cert /certs/kes-server.cert                  \
         kes-server

     podman run --rm                                    \
       -v ~/minio-kes-vault/certs:/certs                \
       quay.io/minio/kes:|kes-stable| identity new      \
         --key  /certs/minio-kes.key                    \
         --cert /certs/minio-kes.cert                   \
         minio-server

-These commands outputs the keys to the ``~/minio-kes-vault/certs`` directory on the host operating system.
+These commands output the keys to the ``~/minio-kes-vault/certs`` directory on the host operating system.

 Depending on your Vault configuration, you may need to pass the ``kes-server.cert`` as a trusted Certificate Authority.
 See the `Hashicorp Vault Configuration Docs <https://www.vaultproject.io/docs/configuration/listener/tcp#tls_client_ca_file>`__ for more information.

-Clients may need to add the ``kes-server.cert`` as a trusted CA to successfully validate the KES certificates and establish a TLS-secured connection.
 Defer to the client documentation for instructions on trusting a third-party CA.

-The ``minio-kes`` certificates are used only for mTLS between the MinIO deployment and the KES server, and do not otherwise enable TLS for other connections to MinIO.

 .. end-kes-generate-kes-certs-desc